stochastic-sisyphus/research/verification-reversal.md

 Let Y denote artifact volume per period.
 Let C_p(Y) and C_v(Y) be the costs of producing and verifying that volume.

 > **Definition (Verification Reversal).** The verification reversal regime begins when:
 >
 > ∂C_p/∂Y < ∂C_v/∂Y

 The inequality need not hold universally.
-It suffices that for a substantial class of "good enough" artifacts (the kind that clear immediate review, satisfy surface criteria, and raise no obvious flags) incremental production is easier than incremental verification.
+It suffices that for a substantial class of “good enough” artifacts (the kind that clear immediate review, satisfy surface criteria, and raise no obvious flags) incremental production is easier than incremental verification.

 Once this binds broadly, verification undergoes a reclassification.
 In the old regime, verification capacity read as *capability*: the mark of a rigorous organization, a feature to advertise, a competitive advantage.
 In the new regime, verification reads as *overhead*: a cost center, a drag on velocity, a bottleneck to be optimized away.